riganti/dotvvm-docs/Controls/tailwind/TopMenu/sample3/sample.md

-﻿## Sample 3: Minimal TopMenu
+## Sample 3: Minimal Start and End Templates

-Omit `MiddleTemplate` for a simple brand + actions header.
+`TopMenu` does not require a middle area.
+Omitting `MiddleTemplate` produces a simple brand-and-actions bar.